 Monument to the Confederate Soldiers of Monroe County

-This Confederate monument is located in a town named Union and within a state that was created as a rejection of secession.
-The monument features a Confederate infantryman on a white Italian granite base and was funded by area members of the United Daughters of the Confederacy.
-At the dedication ceremony in 1901, speakers who lauded the fortitude of Confederate soldiers who fought to uphold "Anglo-Saxon" ways of life.
+This Confederate monument is located in a town named Union and within a state that was created as a rejection of secession after efforts by Virginia leaders of the United Daughters of the Confederacy.
+The monument features a Confederate infantryman on a white Italian granite base and was funded by area residents under the leadership of the United Daughters of the Confederacy, an organization based in Richmond that was created to vindicate the antebellum South.
+At the dedication ceremony in 1901, the keynote speaker was a politician from Virginia who lauded the fortitude of Confederate soldiers but also made a point to interject his racial worldview into his speech, stating Confederate troops fought to uphold "Anglo-Saxon" ways of life.

 Backstory and Context

 The cornerstone of the monument was laid September 6, 1900.
 Newspaper accounts from the Monroe Watchman indicate that the bulk of the fundraising and organizing that led to the monument was done by women.
 While all of the speakers at the dedication ceremony were men, the day's largest events were picnics organized by women and parade of over hundreds of area girls and women who were all dressed in white.

 Similar to many Confederate monuments that were dedicated in the Border States, most of the remarks at the dedication indicate that the driving force behind the monument was the desire to honor the former soldiers while many were still alive.
 At the same time, the dedication ceremony revealed a defensive posture with many of the speakers offering their assurance that the cause of the Confederacy "had been just."
 This part of the dedication speeches were typically vague, with praise to the valor of soldiers on both sides of the conflict.